Chick-fil-A Logo Consent Manager

 adapter Adapter No Custom functions for reading and writing consent preferences.
 When both getPreferences and setPreferences are provided, they replace the default consent storage behavior.

-The User interface supports the following required properties:
+The User object supports the following required properties:

 Property Type Description